MiczFlor/RPi-Jukebox-RFID/README.md

 ### 🔥 Version 3 is coming

-#### Newest release: V3.3 Beta -> 25.
-Nov 2023

-Just as the year ends, we have put together a small update for Version 3 with bug fixes and documentation fixes.

-And, of course you still have all the goodies that were introduced in Version 3.2.0:

-* New GPIO backend based on GPIOZero including more sophisticated controls for inputs and outputs
-* Bluetooth Headset support with device buttons
-* Equalizer + Mono down mixer
-* Localization support for Webapp, current languages supported are English and German (help us translate!)
-* Timer support in Webapp and via RFID cards
-* Additional system information in Webapp like Battery status, CPU temperature or IP address
-* Preperation for Text-to-Speech + Read My IP as a first example
-* Bugfixes for Install Script

 The goal for Version 3 was to tidy up the codebase, focus on a single programming language for the core (Python), establish a solid plugin system and build a responsive web client.
 [Read on here if you want to learn about more reasons](https://github.com/MiczFlor/RPi-Jukebox-RFID/blob/future3/develop/documentation/README.md).

 #### 👋 Looking for adopters, testers and contributors